The workplace is changing, we’re moving away from the traditional working environment and moving towards a more flexible way of working.

 👔 Sort your managers out

 We’ve all, at some time or another, worked for a terrible boss.
-Hollywood even turned this subject into a movie and Horrible Bosses grossed £170m at the box office!
+Hollywood even turned this subject into a movie!
+Although a fairly lamentable film, Horrible Bosses did manage to gross £170m at the box office!

 Poor management is one of the biggest driving factors in losing talent.
 A 2018 study by Lexington Law found that 50% of employees left a position to escape a bad manager.